-This simple appetizer of Lemon Ricotta Crostini with Honeyed Peaches surprised us all.
-It’s incredibly flavourful and so easy to whip up at the last minute!
+This simple appetizer of Lemon Ricotta Crostini with Honeyed Peaches will surprise you.
+It's incredibly flavourful and so easy to whip up at the last minute!

 This Lemon Ricotta Crostini with Honeyed Peaches is so simple, but it's insanely delicious!
 Smear some creamy lemon ricotta cheese on a thin slice of toasted baguette, top it with a slice of fresh, juicy peach, drizzle it all with honey and sprinkle with tiny thyme leaves.
 That's it!
 Nothing complicated.
 Just fresh, clean ingredients in a tiny, two-bite appetizer.

 Crostini appetizers are fun to make and the varieties are almost endless.
 They're simple to put together but you can easily avoid a few common mistakes.
 You may wish to check out my post on 5 Tips for Making Crostini.

 As I'm writing this post, I'm sitting in my garden watching the branches on our peach tree fluttering in the breeze from the ocean.
 The tree is loaded with peaches again this year.
 For a young tree that we planted in mediocre soil and that I regularly forget to water, it has given us far more than we deserve.
 This breeze will likely cause a few of the peaches to fall and that, to me, is a signal that they are almost ripe and ready to pick.

 Do you ever find yourself doing things that your parents did that you swore you'd never do?

 After my dad died and my mother was no longer able to harvest the fruit in her yard, she relied on Denis to help her out.
 While it would have been so simple to make one trip to her home, pick all the peaches on the tree, and be done, she always insisted that every peach stay on the tree until it was perfectly ripe.